Skip to content

 Cooking oil can’t be donated but also requires specific recycling.
 Several companies provide this service and in some cases are free.
 Some companies offering this service include:

 • 3.34.
-Gold standard
+Bonus action

-Do you look for ways to try to reduce food waste such as local food bank donations, composting, joining the 'Too Good To Go' scheme or apps such as 'Olio'?
+Does your business to make efforts to reduce edible food waste such as local food bank donations, composting, joining the Too Good To Go scheme or use of apps such as OlioEdible food waste is food leftover after service which is uneaten.

-YOU CAN: Manage surplus food
+YOU CAN: Manage the amount of food you waste

 As well as having a food waste collection, your business will benefit from reducing the amount of food wasted.
 Some suggestions to support this include: